hellome1123/code.hs-projects/README.md

 5. finish off with jarvis ai (sill with lots of bugs working on getting rid of admin acsess) looking into importing into a standalone machine(amazon alexa or cromecast ) sill thinking what to use and seeing how to import into a mashine
 6. improveing jarvis ai to have more voises insted of mine

+Day 8 (4/28/2023)
+1. came back from a rest and debugged and worked on some project
+2. made a big improvemet with jarvis ai
+3. somewhat working with standalone masine
+4. de bugging codes with my code fixer
+5. debugging off with jarvis ai (sill with lots of bugs working on fixed adman acsess)
+6. improveing jarvis ai to have more voises insted of mine "not working"
+7. THBC not working
+8. fixed cash